NoriSte/javascript-testing-practical-approach-2024-course-v4/docs/add-cypress.md

   ```

 That's it!
 You're ready to:
-- launch `$ npm run cy:open` that allows to use Cypress locally
+- launch `$ npm run cy:open:e2e` that allows to use Cypress locally
 - launch `$ npm test` that allows to start the application and test it in CI pipelines